hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/python.md

 For Anaconda see [Anaconda page](Anaconda.md)

 ## Additional Packages
+There are additional modules which build on top of Python and provide additional Python packages.
+E.g. the `SciPy-bundle` provides:

+- numpy
+- scipy
+- mpi4py
+- numexpr
+- Bottleneck
+- pandas
+- mpmath and
+- deap

+Another provided Python package is `TensorFlow`.

 If you need additional packages we suggest to install them using `pip`.
 You can install into your private HOME using the `pip install --user` option or share the packages with your colleges using the Workspace module, e.g. for installing a package `matplotlib`: